Trinity Square, Gateshead: Depiction in Get Carter

-The car park is the location of several key scenes in Get Carter, and is often seen in the distance.
-Local businessman Cliff Brumby (Bryan Mosley) meets Jack Carter (Michael Caine) at the incomplete roof top café, as he is in the process of developing it into a restaurant.
+The interior of the car park is the location of several key scenes in Get Carter, and is also often seen in the distance.
+Local businessman Cliff Brumby (Bryan Mosley) meets Jack Carter (Michael Caine) at the incomplete rooftop café, as he is in the process of developing it into a restaurant.
 Carter later confronts Brumby on one of the building's stairways, and pushes him off to his death; meanwhile the two effete architects waiting in the unfinished café for Brumby start worrying about ever getting their fees.
 After this film the car park was dubbed the Get Carter car park because of its appearance in the film.
 The director Mike Hodges was not aware that his friend Rodney Gordon had designed the car park, and did not understand Gordon's constant joking that one of the architect characters was a send-up of him.
 It was only through reading Gordon's obituaries that Hodges realised he was serious: "Until then I'd always thought the architect was Owen Luder whereas, in fact, it was his practice that took the credit.
 My friend, Rodney Gordon, had actually designed the Trinity Centre.
 He hadn't been joking after all."